Denver Sewer Scope Inspections (updated)

 Quick Resolution

 Quick problem resolution was a recurring praise.
-A happy customer shared that their issue was resolved within 45 minutes of the technician arriving.
-The fast and efficient service not only fixed their problem but also made a lasting positive impression.
+A happy customer shared that their issue was resolved within 45 minutes of the technician's arrival.
+The fast, efficient service not only resolved their issue but also made a lasting positive impression.

 Overall Satisfaction